Team: Huntress EDR

-The Huntress Service uses two "keys" to associate agents with the appropriate Account and Organization.
-We refer to these as your Account Key and Organization Keys.
-You can also use Agent Tags to help identify and group your Agents within Organizations.
-To learn more, check out the following sections:
+The Huntress Service employs two distinct identifiers, known as "keys," to link agents with the correct Account and Organization.
+These are referred to as your Account Key and Organization Keys.
+Additionally, you have the option to utilize Agent Tags for the purpose of categorizing and organizing your Agents within Organizations.
+For further information, please refer to the subsequent sections.

 In this article